pubnubcraig/why403s/README.md

 - 📡 Checks channel and channel group permissions
 - ⏰ Detects token expiration and TTL window violations
 - 🙅 Identifies UUID mismatches between authorized uuid in token and the uuid from the request request
+- 📑 Outputs 403 root cause reason per log line in a separate file
-- 📊 Outputs aligned summary with emoji-tagged root causes
+- 📊 Outputs aligned summary with emoji-tagged root causes to the console
 - 🐞 Optional `--debug` mode for full token and request trace

 ## Installation